nicoll-douglas/home-server/README.md

 Some overdue things I'm needing to implement with my server:

 - Easy log management
-- Resource monitoring (that isn't `top` or `htop`)
-- Perhaps a mail suite/server as well
+- Perhaps a Mailcow or Mailu instance for my own email

 Other than that, I think my main goal with the server is to try and experiment a bit more with different technologies.

 Perhaps I might buy a cheap machine to try out working with things like Kubernetes and VMs, and leave the current one just for simple hosting.
-Or maybe I might just reinstall my entire setup and try learning something like Ansible as well as improving my Bash skills.
+Or maybe I might just reinstall my entire setup and try learning something like Ansible to automate it.